fuzzylabs/edge-vision-power-estimation/README.md

 uv sync
 ```

+> [!NOTE]
+> The commands to perform inference and training require communicating with the FuzzyLabs DagsHub repository to pull data and models.
+To be able to do this you will be prompted to create an account or log in if your computer is not authenticated.

 ## 🧠 Power and Runtime Inference

 Performing inference can be done with a single command - if you are not already in the `model_training` directory then move into it: